- Mission & Vision

 A pioneer in non-invasive whale research, Pacific Whale Foundation was an early leader in educating the public, from a scientific perspective, about whales and the need for ocean conservation.

-Now celebrating 34 years as an nonprofit organization, Pacific Whale Foundation conducts humpback whale research in Hawaii, Ecuador and Australia as well as studies of studies of odontocetes (dolphins and toothed whales) in Hawaii.
+Now celebrating 35 years as an nonprofit organization, Pacific Whale Foundation conducts humpback whale research in Hawaii, Ecuador and Australia as well as studies of odontocetes (dolphins and toothed whales) in Hawaii.
 Our work has been published in scientific, peer-reviewed journals, as well as in books, reports and informational materials for the public.
 Pacific Whale Foundation also support studies of blue whales in Chile.
 View a complete list of our publications.

 Pacific Whale Foundation's education efforts include programs for Maui schoolchildren, from preschool through high school, as well as for children in coastal villages of Ecuador.
 Our Maui-based education programs, like Ocean Camp, take place in our Discovery Center classrooms, at sea and on shoreline field trips.
 We focus on inquiry-based learning, and work to cultivate a lifelong appreciation of science and the need for conservation.